 There had been other polar moments, those special instances which get forever frozen into the brain – a whale’s saline report echoing off a cliff; a hotel-sized piece of ice calving from a glacier – but surely nothing was more memorable than seeing those Antarctic monarchs.

 Captain Marchessau took some photos of his own before telling us that we were going to push on towards Snow Hill.
 Though we would spot more emperors in the white distance, this was to be our new, thrilling goal.
 At one point a solitary minke whale started launching itself from glassy ocean, its bullet-shaped head appearing to point towards our destination.
-It was then I realised that this had been Marchessau’s hoped-for plan all along.
+Snow Hill had been Marchessau’s hoped-for plan all along.

 Certain landings in Antarctica are foreboding affairs, screaming that humankind has no place there.
 Even on the beaches stuffed full of penguins there’s a sublime hideousness alongside the avian comedy: eggs laid next to the ribcage of a dead neighbour or relative; penguins defecating on each other; sheathbills then flying in to eat it.
 The manifold cruelties of larger semi-predatory species like Antarctic skuas and southern giant petrels are too upsetting to document here.
 That cycle of life and death being in such dreadful proximity is part of Antarctica’s uncanniness, too.